+Submission of a manuscript to ACS Materials Au is contingent upon the agreement by all the authors that the reported work has not received prior publication and that no portion of this or any other closely related work is under consideration for publication.

-ACS Nano authors are allowed to deposit an initial draft of their manuscript in a preprint service.
-Please note any use of a preprint server in the cover letter, and as appropriate, state how the manuscript has been adjusted/updated between deposition and submission.
+ACS Materials Au authors may deposit an initial draft of their manuscript in a preprint service such as ChemRxiv, bioRxiv, arXiv, or the applicable repository for their discipline before the manuscript is accepted for publication in ACS Materials Au.
+Authors may revise the preprint version of their manuscript up until a final acceptance decision has been issued.
+Please note any use of a preprint server in the cover letter and include a link to the preprint, and as appropriate, state how the manuscript has been adjusted/updated between deposition and submission.
 All other prior/redundant publication is forbidden.

-Upon publication in ACS Nano, authors are advised to add a link from the preprint to the published paper via the Digital Object Identifier (DOI).
-For further details contact the Editorial Office.
+Upon publication in ACS Materials Au, authors should add a link from the preprint to the published article via the Digital Object Identifier (DOI).
+Some preprint servers, including ChemRxiv and bioRxiv, add this link for authors automatically after publication.
+For further details, contact the Editorial Office.
 For the ACS Publications policy on theses and dissertations, click here.